IntelRealSense/librealsense/wrappers/unity/readme.md

 ### RealSenseDevice

 The RealSenseDevice provides an encapsulation of a single device connected to the system.
-The following iamge displays the RealSenseDevice script:
+The following image displays the RealSenseDevice script:

 ![image](https://user-images.githubusercontent.com/22654243/35568760-b5860d4a-05d2-11e8-847a-a0a0904e2370.png)